nodejs/node/doc/api/tls.md

     session tickets on multiple instances of the TLS server. *Note* that this is automatically shared between `cluster` module workers.
   * `sessionIdContext` {string} A string containing an opaque identifier for session resumption.
-If `requestCert` is `true`, the default is a 128 bit truncated SHA1 hash value generated from the command-line.
-Otherwise, a default is not provided.
+The default is a 128 bit truncated SHA1 hash value generated from `process.argv`.
   * `secureProtocol` {string} Optional SSL method to use, default is `"SSLv23_method"`.
 The possible values are listed as [SSL_METHODS][], use the function names as strings.
 For example, `"SSLv3_method"` to force SSL